 The following alternatives can help you to balance your cholesterol at the right levels:

 - Curcumin (turmeric root): Scientists believe that curcumin attaches to cholesterol and prevents its ability to pass from the bowel to the rest of your body, where it can do harm.

-Curcumin also helps control your cholesterol levels assisting your liver to eliminate any excess cholesterol.
-Not only does curcumin have an overall beneficial effect on cholesterol, it is also able to specifically increase HDL levels and reduce LDL.
+Curcumin also helps control your HDL AND LDL levels assisting your liver to eliminate any excess blood fats.
+Not only does curcumin have an overall beneficial effect on blood fats, it is also able to specifically increase HDL levels and reduce LDL.
 On top of that, curcumin also helps keep your blood thin, which prevents blood clots from forming in your arteries and lowers your risk of having a heart attack.
 The recommended dosage for curcumin is 900mg taken once or twice a day.

 - Gugulipid (commiphora mukul): Commiphora is a tree that grows in India and produces a resin called gugulipid.
 This active ingredient of the tree has been used traditionally to treat everything from acne to viral infections.
 Modern research findings have now discovered that it is also able to lower cholesterol levels.
 Indian researchers treated 125 patients suffering from high cholesterol with gugulipid for several weeks.
 The results showed that there was an 11 per cent drop in the levels of cholesterol in the patients blood, and a 60 per cent increase in HDL levels.
 The recommended dosage for gugulipid is 140mg taken once or twice a day.